GPflow/GPflow/README.md

  -  GPflow attempts to leverage tensorflow for faster/bigger computation
  -  GPflow has much less code than GPy, mostly because all gradient computation is handled by tensorflow.
- -  GPflow focusses on variational inference and MCMC  -- there is to expectation propagation or Laplace approximation.
+ -  GPflow focusses on variational inference and MCMC  -- there is no expectation propagation or Laplace approximation.
  -  GPflow does not do latent variable models (GPLVMs).
  -  GPflow does not have any plotting functionality.
  -  GPflow is not meant as a tool to teach about GPs.
 [GPy is much better at that](http://gpss.cc).